Thursday Night Football: Game announcers

 For 2011, then ESPN and now CBS play-by-play man Brad Nessler took over the Thursday night broadcast.
 He was joined by NFL Network draft analyst and NBC Notre Dame color man Mike Mayock, and the pairing spent three seasons calling games.

-As a result of CBS taking over production responsibilities for the TNF broadcasts, its number one broadcast team of Jim Nantz and Phil Simms took over the broadcast booth.
+As a result of CBS taking over production responsibilities for the TNF broadcasts, its lead broadcast team of Jim Nantz and Phil Simms took over the broadcast booth.
 With NBC adding games in 2016, Al Michaels and Cris Collinsworth, the broadcast team of NBC Sunday Night Football, were required under league contract to do the same.
 NBC had initially hired former Monday Night Football play-by-play man Mike Tirico for Thursdays before the league nixed the idea of any separate broadcast teams for Sunday and Thursday nights.
-Tirico would eventually call three Sunday Night Football games, including the Thanksgiving night game which is in the SNF package, in order for NBC to allow Michaels over a week's rest before the end of the season.
-Tirico would also call the December 22, 2016 TNF game alongside Collinsworth, as well as two NBC-produced Thursday Night Special game broadcasts on December 18 and Christmas Day, respectively, both alongside former USFL and NFL quarterback Doug Flutie, who serves as the analyst for NBC's college football coverage as well.
+As a result, Tirico called two NBC-produced Thursday Night Special game broadcasts on December 18 and Christmas Day, respectively, both alongside former USFL and NFL quarterback Doug Flutie, who serves as the color commentator for NBC's college football coverage as well to fill-in for Al and Cris.
+Subsequently, Tirico eventually called three Sunday Night Football games, including the Thanksgiving night game which is in the SNF package, in order for NBC to allow Michaels over a week's rest before the end of the season and also the December 22, 2016 TNF game alongside Collinsworth.
 On May 31, 2017, it was announced that Tirico would replace Michaels full-time for NBC's Thursday Night Football games.
-For 2017, Kurt Warner would similarly fill in for Collinsworth on two non-Thursday games.
+For 2017, Kurt Warner similarly filled in for Collinsworth on two non-Thursday games.

 For 2017, CBS hired Tony Romo as its lead color commentator.
 Numerous complications needed to be resolved, namely Romo's reluctance to cover both Sunday and Thursday nights as required under the Thursday Night Football contract, and the fact that Simms remains under contract with CBS through the next several years.
-However, the network confirmed via press release that Romo's duties would include Sunday and Thursday games.
+However, the network confirmed via press release that Romo's duties would include Sunday and Thursday games and Simms joined The NFL Today studio team.